 We were especially thrilled to first bring the Sydney Travelling Film Festival (STFF) to town in 2011 and then 2012.
 We had already screened a lot of arthouse and foreign films, but the festival really showcased different types of movies from around the globe.
 It gave locals the opportunity to experience a film festival in their own backyard in a unique way.
 These are the only years that the STFF has ever been to a drive-in theatre!
 We look forward to bringing more of these types of events to town if possible.

 In 2016 we celebrated 50 years of big screen movies at the Tors.
-We were fortunate that filmmaker April Wright flew over from the U.S. as our special guest.
+We were fortunate that the award winning filmmaker April Wright flew over from the U.S. as our special guest.
 She has made excellent documentaries about this industry including Going Attractions: The Definitive Story of the American Drive-in Movie.

 The Tors Drive-In has a rich history that has touched many lives from near and far.
 It’s our sincerest hope that it continues to evolve, grow and show movies under the stars to future generations.

 The first decade of the 21st Century rang in big changes regarding projection.
-There was the cyan sound upgrade, but then most significantly was the rapid development of digital projection.
+There was the cyan sound upgrade, but by far the most significant development was digital projection.

 By 2013, less movies were distributed on film, and by 2014 studios stopped supplying film prints on latest movies.
-To remain open, we had to invest $100,000 to convert our main screen to digital because we needed the best 4K projector on the market at the time to deliver a bright, sharp image to our massive screen.
-This was another of those “invisible” behind the scenes upgrades that customers don’t really see, but one that was essential to continue showing new releases.
+To remain open in 2014, we had to invest $100,000 + to convert our main screen to digital.
+We needed the best 4K projector on the market at the time to deliver a bright, sharp image to our massive screen.
+To date this has been our most expensive upgrade in terms of installation, and ongoing maintenance and repairs.
+This was another of those “invisible” behind the scenes expense commitments that customers don’t really see, but one that was essential to continue showing new releases.

 We have kept our film projectors in the main booth and still occasionally screen on film on screen 1.
 Our second screen at this stage is exclusively film – 16mm and 35mm.
-While we hope to digitally upgrade our second screen, we will continue to screen on film whenever we can.
+While we hope to install a digital projector for our second screen, we will also continue to screen on film whenever we can.

-Film as a format is in the very DNA of cinema and is a vital part of its’ story.
-Film remains the gold standard for its’ depth of colour, warmth, character, reliability and archival stability.
+Film as a format is in the very DNA of cinema and is a vital part of its’ heritage.
+Historically film as a format has gone through its’ own various innovations in terms of composition and capabilities, and remains the gold standard for its’ depth of colour, warmth, character, reliability and archival stability.
 Movies are still shot on film, and increasingly new releases are being struck on film for distribution as audiences’ appreciation for the purist, analogue experience grows.
 The most recent 35mm film release here was Quentin Tarantino’s Once Upon A Time In Hollywood, and we anticipate there will be many, many more to come!

-The very magic of cinema started with seeing those 24 frames per second transformed into a moving picture on the big screen, so long may it live on!
+The very magic of cinema happens when still images of film are motioned at 24 frames per second and transformed to a moving picture on the big screen, so long may it live on!